Gran Turismo (film): Plot

 Following a pitch by marketing executive Danny Moore, Nissan establishes the GT Academy to recruit skilled players of the racing simulator Gran Turismo and transform them into real racing drivers.
 Danny enlists former driver-turned-mechanic Jack Salter to train the players.
 Initially reluctant, Jack accepts after growing tired of the arrogance of his team's driver, Nicholas Capa.
 Meanwhile, Jann Mardenborough, a teenage gamer from Cardiff, dreams of becoming a racing driver despite his father Steve's disapproval.

 Jann learns he is eligible for the GT Academy after setting a time record.
-The night before his race, Jann and his brother Coby attend a party, where Jann meets Audrey.
+The night before his race, Jann and his brother Coby attend a party, where Jann sees Audrey, his crush.
 However, the police arrive, the party breaks up, and as they are driving away, the police pull the two cars of parties over.
 As the police start talking to the people in the other car, Jann decides not to get taken in by the police, and drives off, leading the police on a chase, and finally getting away.
 Upon arriving home, Jann & Coby's dad is waiting outside, and Jann tells Coby he'll take the fall.
 As punishment, Jann is taken to his father's workplace but leaves early to participate in the qualifying race, which he wins, securing a spot in the GT Academy.

 At the academy camp, Jack subjects the competitors to various tests, narrowing them down from ten to five.
 Jann impresses Jack by correctly diagnosing a wreck caused by glazed brakes.
 The final five compete in a race to determine who will represent Nissan.
 Jann narrowly wins against American competitor Matty Davis, but Danny prefers Matty for his commercial appeal.
 Jack insists on selecting Jann, who ultimately becomes the representative.